-Mish Meijers is a multi-disciplinary artist whose solo practice experiments in surface tensions: how one material conforms or abrades against the matter of another.
-Whether in actuality, or within conceptual content, she distorts the inherent worth and significance of her objects with regard to popular culture, gender determination and functionality, in an alchemic and at times discordant sensibility to construct her sculptural tableaux.
+Mish Meijers b 1972 Melbourne, lives and works in Hobart, Tasmania.
+Meijers is a multi-disciplinary artist whose practice experiments in surface tensions: how one material conforms or abrades against the matter of another.
+Whether in actuality, or within conceptual content, she distorts the inherent worth and significance of her objects with regard to popular culture, gender determination and functionality, in an alchemic and at times discordant sensibility.

-The Collector Project is an examination of psychological schema of their fictional and obsessive character (Henri Papin).
-The exhibition outcomes of this project manifest as immersive, large-scale sculptural installations encompassing various media and technology, and most recently, performance.
-The Collector Project works thematically around the concepts of Memory, Reconstruction, Collection and Preservation, Narrative, Social constructions, Psychology and its related physiological manifestations, Architectures external and internal, machinery imagined and real.
-In 2012 they were awarded a Qantas Foundation Art Encouragement award, were commissioned to make a new works for Monash University Museum of Art and Detached Cultural Organisation, and were included in the 2013 Mona Foma festival.
-The Collector project has been a recipient of Australia Council and Arts Tasmania funding, The Rosamund McCulloch studio award and has undertaken residencies in New York and Paris.
+Additionally, The Collector Project was awarded the 2012 Qantas Foundation Art Encouragement award and was commissioned to make new works for Monash University Museum of Art and Detached Cultural Organisation, and included in the 2013 Mona Foma festival.
+The Collector project has been a recipient of numerous Australia Council and Arts Tasmania funds and the Rosamund McCulloch studio award in the Cite Des Arts in Paris.

 Meijers work is held in public and private collections.